hussainzs/C-syntax-tutorial/README.md

 #include <stdbool.h>

 int main() {
-    char operator = '';
+    char operator = '\0';
     double num1 = 0.0, num2 = 0.0;
     bool continueCalc = true;

     while (continueCalc) {
         printf("Enter operator (+, -, *, /) or 'q' to quit: ");
-        scanf(" %c", &operator); // pass a space before %c to consume the newline character
+        scanf(" %c", &operator); // pass a space before %c to consume the newline character \n from the previous input

         if (operator == 'q') {
             break; // exit the loop if 'q' is entered